Music In The Age of Discovery

 Moses | Michelangelo (1475-1564) | San Maria Maggiore, Rome, Italy | The Catholic Church was an important arts patron, albeit its influence was in decline.

-With the faltering of these two seemingly infallible institutions, the stage was set for a flowering of art and culture.
+With the faltering of the Roman Catholic Church and Holy Roman Empire, two seemingly infallible institutions, the stage was set for a flowering of art and culture in Europe.
 The voyages of discovery by Christopher Columbus (1492), Ferdinand Magellan (1519) and many others resulted in riches and opportunities poring into Europe's port cities.
 The multitude of merchants and traders needed to man this new economy lead to the growth of a large and powerful merchant class, roughly the Renaissance equivalent of today's middle class.
 This new class was destine to be the largest consumer of art, music and literature.

 The Invention of the printing press in 1450 by Johannes Gutenburg (1398-1468) revolutionized production of books and accelerated the spread of culture and learning.
 Prior to 1450, books were painstakingly produced by hand, making book ownership and literacy expense.
 Although the Bible was among the first mass produced texts, sheet music and music instruction books soon ensued, bringing music to the burgeoning merchant class.